bckohan/django-enum/doc/source/eccentric_enums.rst

         VAL4 = Decimal('4.5')

-``EnumField`` will determine the most appropriate database column type to store the enumeration by trying each of the supported primitive types in order and selecting the first one that is symmetrically coercible to and from each enumeration value. ``None`` values are allowed and do not take part in the primitive type selection.
+:class:`~django_enum.fields.EnumField` will determine the most appropriate database column type to store the enumeration by trying each of the supported primitive types in order and selecting the first one that is symmetrically coercible to and from each enumeration value. ``None`` values are allowed and do not take part in the primitive type selection.
 In the above example, the database column type would